MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ---
-title: Sign in with Azure CLI
+title: Sign in with the Azure CLI
 description: Sign in with the Azure CLI interactively or with local credentials
 author: sptramer
 ms.author: sttramer